kristosh/xAI/README.md

 We will provide code and also some analysis and taxonomy in xAI.

-Explain the produced output based on the input (features attributions) Explain the produced output based on the training data Explain the role of individual neurons in embedding features Extract explainable features from poly-semantic neurons
+1. Explain the produced output based on the input
+2. Explain the produced output based on the training data
+3. Explain the role of individual neurons in embedding features
+4. Extract explainable features from poly-semantic neurons